CCTV Surveillance DVR Hard Drives

-CCTV Camera Pros stand alone DVRs and PC based surveillance systems include either a 500GB or One Terabyte (1000GB) SATA II hard drives* HDD (*SATA III on 2TB HDD).
-To accommodate varying video surveillance needs, CCTV Camera Pros supplies additional and or upgraded hard drives for our stand alone DVRs and PC based surveillance systems.
+CCTV Camera Pros stand-alone DVRs and PC-based surveillance systems include either a 500GB or One Terabyte (1000GB) SATA hard drive and can be upgraded to as much as 24 Terabytes depending on the specific DVR model.
+To accommodate varying video surveillance needs, CCTV Camera Pros supplies additional and / or upgraded hard drives for our stand alone DVRs and PC-based surveillance systems.
+The HDD Compatibility Chart at the bottom of this page specifies the HDD capacity for each of the DVR models that we carry.

 Why upgrade the Hard Drive in your DVR?